pingcap/docs-dm/en/usage-scenario-master-slave-switch.md

 >
 > - You can switch the DM-worker connection to only an instance within the same primary-secondary replication cluster.
 > - The MySQL instance to be newly connected to must have the binlog required by DM-worker.
-> - DM-worker must operate in the GTID sets mode, which means you must specify `enable_gtid=true` in the corresponding source configuration file.
+> - DM-worker must operate in the GTID sets mode, which means you must specify `enable-gtid: true` in the corresponding source configuration file.
 > - The connection switch only supports the following two scenarios.
 Strictly follow the procedures for each scenario.
 Otherwise, you might have to re-deploy the DM cluster according to the newly connected MySQL instance and perform the data replication task all over again.

 For more details on GTID set, refer to [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-concepts.html#replication-gtids-concepts-gtid-sets).